mauropelucchi/sgi_workshop_2020/README.md

 In this repository you can find the materials from the Workshop 2020 @ Data Mining course (STATISTICA E GESTIONE DELLE INFORMAZIONI - University of Milano Bicocca)

+The workshop consists of two topics:

+- (https://github.com/mauropelucchi/sgi_workshop_2020/tree/master/cloud_data_science)[Cloud Platform for Data Science]: in this section we presente Google Colaboratory and Databricks
+- Big Data in a real project

-The workshop consists of a notebook (on Databricks) about the training of a basic Machine Learning model.
+In the second topic, the workshop presents a notebook (on Databricks) about the training of a basic Machine Learning model, that covers:
-The notebook covers:

 - Load of the data and ETL process
 - Processing of the text (remove stopwords, cleaning, ...)